OpenClimateScience/M2-Computational-Climate-Science/README.md

 -----------------

 - Uses meaningful but brief filenames and folder names.
 Uses one of the following strategies: Timestamps, Process hierarchy, or Filename metadata.
 (CC1.3)
-- Uses a package manager to install and manage software dependencies.
-(CC1.10)
 - Knows how to navigate a file system using both a graphical user interface (GUI) and a command-line interface (CLI).
 (CC1.4)
 - Records relationships between code, results, and metadata.
 (CC1.5)
+- Uses a package manager to install and manage software dependencies.
+(CC1.10)
 - Understands machine representations of numeric data types.
 (CC2.1)
+- Understands multidimensional arrays and their use for representing datasets structured by space, time, and multiple variables.
+(CC2.3)
+- Profiles the resource use of a computational workflow.
+(CC2.5)
+- Understands different types of concurrency and how to scale up a computational workflow that is limited by throughput or memory.
+(CC2.6)
 - Can debug a computational workflow, either by deduction, print statements, breakpoints, or an interactive debugger.
 (CC2.7)
+- Familiar with the different types of structured datasets used in scientific applications, including spatial datasets (raster and vector) and hierarchical datasets (e.g., HDF5, netCDF4).
+(CC2.8)
+- Computational workflows are documented with both in-line comments and external documentation.
+(CC4.3)
+- Writes short, simple functions that have no side effects.
+(CC4.9)

 Climate Datasets Used